 One of the components of the Maker Economy Starter Kit is a DeltaWASP 3MT – a huge delta 3D printer.

-We are honored that we get to test this large scale 3D printer.
+We are honoured that we get to test this large scale 3D printer.
 We’ve been printing with it for almost a week now and here are our first impressions.

 The 3MT was delivered in a large wooden box.
 Un-assembled of course because with its 3 meters tall it wouldn’t be very economical to ship it as a whole.